xwmx/hosts/Readme.md

 # Hosts

-A program for managing host file entries.
+A command line program with shortcuts for managing hosts file entries.

 ## Usage